Section 508 Compliance Checklist for Websites and PDFs

 - Make sure web forms have a logical layout, instructions, required data formats, and labeled fields.

-- Test your website with online tools for different types of color blindness.
+- Test your website for Section 508 compliance with online tools for different types of color blindness.

 - Keep page titles brief and descriptive so users can distinguish them from one another.